credativ/plutono/docs/sources/panels/add-a-panel.md

 ## What next?

-Our Grafana Fundamentals tutorial is a great place to start, or you can learn more about Grafana by reading one of the documentation topics linked below:
+Our Plutono Fundamentals tutorial is a great place to start, or you can learn more about Plutono by reading one of the documentation topics linked below:

 - Learn more about [panel editor]({{< relref "panel-editor.md" >}}) options.
 - Add more [queries]({{< relref "queries.md" >}}).